DecodedCo/decoding-jarvis/README.md

 3. Launch a new instance by clicking the blue “Launch Instance” button
 4. Select Amazon Linux 2 (likely defaults to first option)
 5. Choose t2.micro type machine
-6. Skip to the **step 6**.
-Configure Security Group and create a security group that allows each of the following types of connections.
+6. Skip to **6.
+Configure Security Group** and create a security group that allows each of the following types of connections.
 These will allow us to connect to the instance directly from our own machines, and through a web browser or Dialogflow.
 See below for the specific settings:

 ![alt text](https://presley-assets.decoded.com/71271f08-4007-4d92-a14c-e308ba781246_awssetup.png "AWS Setup")